-1. Minnesota Power is an investor-owned public utility headquartered in Duluth, Minnesota and fully regulated by the Commission.
-Minnesota Power supplies retail electric service to 150,000 retail customers and wholesale electric service to 14 municipalities in a 26,000-square-mile electric service territory located in northeastern Minnesota.
-Minnesota Power generates and delivers electric energy through a network of transmission and distribution lines and substations throughout northeastern Minnesota.
-Minnesota Power's transmission network is interconnected with the regional transmission grid to promote reliability, and Minnesota Power is a member of the Midcontinent

-Independent System Operator, Inc. ("MISO") and the Midwest Reliability Organization ("MRO").1
+- 1. Minnesota Power is an investor-owned public utility headquartered in Duluth, Minnesota and regulated by the Commission.
+Minnesota Power supplies retail electric service to 150,000 retail customers and wholesale electric service to 14 municipalities.
+The company's electric territory consists of a 26,000-square-mile area located in northeastern Minnesota.
+Minnesota Power generates and delivers electric energy through a network of transmission and distribution lines, as well as substations throughout northeastern Minnesota.
+Minnesota Power's transmission network is interconnected with the regional transmission grid to promote reliability, and the company is a member of the Midcontinent Independent System Operator, Inc. (MISO) and the Midwest Reliability Organization (MRO).9 - 2.
+DOC-DER is authorized by rule to intervene in certificate of need proceedings. - 3.
+DOC-EERA is statutorily obligated to conduct an environmental review of a Route Permit Application for a high-voltage transmission line and to prepare an EA for the proposed Project under the alternative permitting process.10 - 4.
+ATC is a multi-state transmission-only utility that is privately owned by 27 different utilities and electric cooperatives from Wisconsin, Michigan, Minnesota, and Illinois.
+ATC currently owns, operates, and maintains over 10,000 miles of electric transmission lines and more than 580 electric substations.
+ATC is also a transmission-owning member of MISO.11